 Lunch

 If you want to try authentic dishes, stroll over to Pest-Buda Bistro.
 It’s hard to imagine a more Hungarian dish than chicken paprika (with the exception of goulash) and the one at Pest-Buda I’m told is exceptional.
-However, since I’m pescatarian I opted for the catfish paprika which was mouth-wateringly delicious and still in keeping with my aim to experience Hungarian flavours.
+However, since I’m pescatarian I opted for the catfish paprika which was delicious.

 Late afternoon

-- Gellért Statue – This monument, designed by Gyula Jankovits and erected in 1904, is in honour of the 11th century bishop St Gellért who converted the Magyars to Christianity.
+- Gellért Statue – Designed by Gyula Jankovits and erected in 1904.
+It honours the 11th century bishop, St Gellért, who converted the Magyars to Christianity.
 Legends says that Gellért was put to death by pagans at this spot by putting him in a barrel and rolling it down the steep Gellért Hill and then throwing it into the Danube.
 Ouch!

 - Liberation Monument – Created by sculptor Zsigmond Kisfaludi Strobl, this monument was erected in 1947 by the Soviet’s to commemorate the Nazis’ defeat.
 Standing at 14 metres tall the statue of a woman bearing a palm leaf is visible from many points in the city.